Alexei Navalny heads back to Russia amid arrest threats | DW | 17.01.2021

 "I'm flying home," Navalny posted on Twitter after boarding a Moscow-bound flight.
-Russian authorities warned they would arrest the opposition leader who had survived an attempted poisoning in August.
+The opposition leader who survived a poisoning in August dismissed the warnings by the Russian authorities that he would be arrested.

-Fierce Kremlin critic and political campaigner Alexei Navalny is on the way back to Russia on Sunday, despite being warned by Russian authorities that he will be arrested upon his arrival.
+Fierce Kremlin critic and political campaigner Alexei Navalny headed back to Russia on Sunday, despite being warned by Russian authorities that he will be arrested upon his arrival.

-Navalny boarded a flight operated by Russian airline Pobeda and scheduled to land in Moscow's Vnukovo airport at 7:20 p.m. local time (1620 GMT/UTC).
+Navalny boarded a flight operated by Russian airline Pobeda in Berlin and is scheduled to land in Moscow's Vnukovo airport at 7:20 p.m. local time (1620 GMT/UTC).

+Addressing reporters on board, Navalny said he "very happy" and was "sure everything will be great."

 Security had been tightened around the airport awaiting Navalny's arrival.
 The 44-year-old called on his supporters to meet him there, but authorities warned against unauthorized rallies on the premises.